aseedb/synaptic_tomo_ms/manuscript.md

 Consistently, the number of connectors per SV in SNAP-25-WT synapses increased from 1.95 ± 0.38 in the proximal region to 3.23 ± 0.21 in the distal 2 region (Figure {@fig:connectors}A, P<0.01).
 The fraction of connected SVs in the distal 2 region was significantly lower in the 4E and 4K mutant than in the WT (p<0.05).
 This was supported by a significantly lower number of connectors per SV in the distal 1 region for 4K mutant versus the WT (P<0.05), and in the distal 2 region for the 4E mutant versus the WT (P<0.0001) as well as for the 4K mutant versus the WT (P<0.0001, (Figure {@fig:connectors}A).
+The number of connectors per proximal SV was not affected by the mutations (Figure {@fig:connectors}E and G).
 These results indicate that prolonged abnormal exocytotic activity is correlated with severe changes in intervesicular connectivity in the distal region.